These Were the ASPCA's Top 10 Pet Toxins for Cats and Dogs in 2021

-This year, Tina Wismer, DVM, MS, DABVT, DABT, a veterinarian and senior director at the ASPCA Animal Poison Control Center, shares with us the center's top 10 toxins that were culprits in poisoning calls from pet owners.
+This year, Tina Wismer, DVM, MS, DABVT, DABT, a veterinarian and senior director at the ASPCA Animal Poison Control Center, tells us about the top 10 toxins that had pet parents calling about potential poisonings in 2021.

 Have you made sure these items are out of reach of your curious cats and inquisitive dogs?